rodhis/next-blog/postsDB/next-correct-usage.md

 # Using Next.js the Right Way: Beyond React with Routing

 Many projects claim to use Next.js but end up being React SPAs (Single Page Applications) with a light touch of routing.
-When code is filled with `use client` directives, the architecture loses its purpose — and the benefits of React Server Components (RSC) disappear completely.
+When code is filled with "use client" directives, the architecture loses its purpose — and the benefits of React Server Components (RSC) disappear completely.

 The golden rule is simple: **Server-first.
 Client only when necessary.**